pineapplemachine/PyDwarf/docs/modding.md

 So you've familiarized yourself with how PyDwarf keeps track of all this data and now you're ready to have a go yourself.
 But where do you start?
 How do you tell PyDwarf to find that one specific token for you?

-Anything that can contain raws data - `raws.dir`, `raws.rawfile`, `raws.token` objects, and a few more - has access to a number of methods to make finding what you need easier.
+Anything that can contain raws data - including `raws.dir`, `raws.rawfile`, `raws.token` objects, and a few more - has access to a number of methods to make finding what you need easier.
 Most of them are abstractions of a base `query` method, which is for finding a token or tokens which meet some condition.

 Here you can see just how the `query` method works.
-Don't expect to be using it much if at all, but know that the methods you will be using all use this method to do most of their work.
+Don't expect to be using it much if at all, but know that the methods you will be using frequently all use this method to do most of their work.

 The definition of the `query` method looks like this.